 Unless otherwise stipulated in the Special Part, the net asset value of the Sub-Funds and the Share Classes shall be, in principle, determined on each Business Day, as defined in section 12 "Issue of Shares", except of the Business Days on which the determination of the net asset value has been postponed in accordance with section 16 "Temporary suspension of Net Asset Value calculation, Issues, Redemptions and Conversions of Shares", (the "Valuation Day").
-The Sub-
+However, the net asset value of the Sub-Funds and the Share Classes may also be calculated on days which are not Business Days.
+Such net asset value may be made available, but may only be used for performance comparison or fee calculations and statistics and cannot serve as a basis for subscriptions, redemptions, conversions or transfers of shares in the Sub-Funds.

-Funds and Share Classes must be valued at least twice a month.
+The Sub-Funds and Share Classes must be valued at least twice a month.